decalage2/olefile/olefile/doc/API.md

 Import olefile
 --------------

+When the olefile package has been installed, it can be imported in Python applications with this statement:

 	:::python
 		import olefile

+Before v0.40, olefile was named OleFileIO_PL.
+To maintain backward compatibility with older applications and samples, a simple script is also installed so that the following statement imports olefile as OleFileIO_PL:

+	:::python
+		import OleFileIO_PL

 As of version 0.30, the code has been changed to be compatible with Python 3.x.
 As a consequence, compatibility with Python 2.5 or older is not provided anymore.
 However, a copy of OleFileIO_PL v0.26 (with some backported enhancements) is available as olefile2.py.
-When importing the olefile package, it falls back automatically to olefile2 if running on Python 2.5 or older. (new in v0.40)
+When importing the olefile package, it falls back automatically to olefile2 if running on Python 2.5 or older.
+This is implemented in olefile/__init__.py. (new in v0.40)

 If you think olefile should stay compatible with Python 2.5 or older, please [contact me](http://decalage.info/contact).